Heroic Sacrifice: Other

-- Segata Sanshiro, mascot of the Sega Saturn, heroically gave his life defending his beloved Sega from a terrorist attack.
+- Segata Sanshiro, mascot of the Sega Saturn, heroically gave his life defending his beloved Sega from an attack from Sony or Nintendo-it's unclear which.
 He lives on in our hearts.
 At least he took something with him.

 - In an ad for a 90's board game called It From The Pit, an Indiana Jones Expy and two children come across the eponymous creature.
 As it reaches for them, the man pushes the kids out of the way and is dragged into the pit himself.